Neal Maupay: Everton

 Maupay signed for Premier League club Everton on 26 August 2022 on a three-year contract with an option of a further year for an undisclosed fee.
 He made his debut on 3 September, playing the whole match of the goalless Merseyside derby draw with Liverpool at Goodison Park.

 On 9 June 2025, Everton announced that Maupay would be leaving the club upon the conclusion of the 2024–25 season.

 Loan return to Brentford

 On 1 September 2023, Brentford announced that they had re-signed Maupay on a season-long loan deal.

 He netted his first goal in 14 months on 4 November 2023, as he opened the scoring in a 3–2 home win against West Ham United.

 Loan to Marseille

 On 30 August 2024, Olympique de Marseille confirmed Maupay had signed on a loan deal lasting until the end of the season with an obligation to buy for £6 million, rising to £10 million if certain obligations are met.

+On 2 January 2025 whilst on loan at Marseille from Everton, Maupay typed on his X account "Whenever I'm having a bad day, I just check the Everton score and smile".
+This came after Everton were beaten 2–0 by Nottingham Forest.
+This post caused outrage amongst Everton supporters but the club declined to comment.